What if email was not your job? Instead, what if email helped you do your job? How would it feel if you knew that email was under control?

 Brooks and I recorded a podcast episode on this new workflow if you want to learn more about it:

 One thing worth mentioning here is that sometimes you don’t want to reply right away when you open an email – even if it will take you less than 2 minutes to do so.
+Email is not intended to be a real-time back and forth conversation.
 That’s ok, you can modify the workflow above by replacing the question, “will it take less than 2 minutes to process this email?” with the question, “do I want to reply right now?”
 The rest of the workflow can stay exactly the same.

 As you can see, this isn’t a complicated workflow.
 Each time you get an email, you touch it once and use the 2-minute rule to determine what to do with it.